MBBS Counselling

 Seat Availability: The availability of seats in various colleges and courses is a key factor in the seat allotment process.
 Seats are allotted based on the merit list and the choices filled by the candidates.

-Q. In which mode the NEET counselling is conducted?
+Q. In which mode the NEET counseling is conducted?

-Q. Is there any counselling fee for NEET Counselling?
+Q. Is there any counseling fee for NEET Counselling?

-Ans: Yes, candidates are required to pay a counselling fee in order to participate in NEET Counselling.
-The counselling fee amount may vary depending on factors such as the candidate’s category (General, OBC, SC, ST, etc.) and the number of counselling rounds.
+Ans: Yes, candidates are required to pay a counseling fee to participate in NEET Counselling.
+The counseling fee amount may vary depending on factors such as the candidate’s category (General, OBC, SC, ST, etc.) and the number of counseling rounds.

-Candidates are advised to make the counselling fee payment within the specified time frame to ensure their participation in the counselling process.
-Non-payment or delayed payment of the counselling fee may result in the candidate being disqualified from participating in NEET Counselling.
+Candidates are advised to make the counseling fee payment within the specified time frame to ensure their participation in the counseling process.
+Non-payment or delayed payment of the counseling fee may result in the candidate being disqualified from participating in NEET Counselling.

-Q. How many rounds will be there in MBBS counselling?
+Q. How many rounds will be there in MBBS counseling?

 The purpose of the mop-up round is to ensure that all available seats are allocated and minimize any unfilled vacancies.
 The mop-up round may have specific eligibility criteria and is usually conducted for the All India Quota (AIQ) seats.

-It’s important for candidates to stay updated with the official NEET Counselling information and notifications released by the conducting authority to know the exact number of counselling rounds and any changes or additional rounds introduced in a particular year.
+Candidates need to stay updated with the official NEET Counselling information and notifications released by the conducting authority to know the exact number of counseling rounds and any changes or additional rounds introduced in a particular year.

-What is All India Quota Counselling and State Counselling in NEET Counselling?
+What are All India Quota Counselling and State Counselling in NEET Counselling?

 What is the NEET Seat Allotment letter?